NetAppDocOps/.github/ISSUE_TEMPLATE/feature-enhancement.md

 ---
 name: Feature or enhancement
-about: Use this template for feature and enhanmcement issues.
+about: Use this template for feature and enhancement issues.
 ---

 ## User statement